 - Spending time together strengthens children’s sense of identity.

 - Spending time together makes it easier for your family to deal with conflict.

 - A strong family bond has a positive impact on your entire family.

-The good news is that there are many simple ways to turn the moments spent with your kids into quality family time that will be remembered for a lifetime.
+The good news is that there are many simple ways to turn the moments spent with your kids into quality bonding moments that will be remembered for a lifetime.

 Here are simple ways to get started.

 25 ideas of things to do as a family

 1) Read together: Adopting traditions around reading is an easy way to spend quality time with your kids, and it will help familiarize both younger and older kids with new words.
 For example, your family can adopt a read-aloud tradition or even start a reading marathon.

 2) Prepare meals together.
 Even the youngest kids can participate by cutting up soft foods and vegetables if you give them safe Montessori-style wooden knives.

 3) Share family meals.
 Eating together is one of the easiest ways to strengthen your family’s bonds.
 Several scientific studies have found that children in families in which meals were shared regularly displayed less problem behavior.